MrDydymaxx/LoganceeAgency/README.md

 The about us section allow the website's owner to speak about himself
 ### What we do
 This section is about all the previous projects that the agency made
+### Gallery
+The gallery is the place where you can display in an ordered way your pictures
+##### Sort
+There you can choose which picture you do want to see by clicking on a keyword
+##### Pictures
+This is the list of all of you pictures